 I’ve never been to Hawaii, but it’s definitely on my bucket list!
 How could it NOT be??
-On #NationalHawaiiDay, what better way to celebrate than with a “taste of the islands” by having a bit of my Hawaiian Sheet Cake.
+But with this Hawaiian Sheet Cake, I can get a “taste of the islands” without the travel.

 I have very vivid memories of my grandpa telling me how sweet and delicious the pineapples tasted when he and my grandma vacationed there.
 He said he could eat them every day!

 This Hawaiian Sheet Cake recipe was created with him in mind—capturing the flavors he loved while on the islands.

 When he described it to me, I could almost see the beach and taste those pineapples.
 Add in the toasted coconut and pecans, and you have the perfect ending to your summer dinner.

 Trust me when I say that each piece is a little slice of paradise.

 This Hawaiian Sheet Cake recipe was created with my grandpa in mind.
 Each piece is a little slice of paradise.

 - 2 tsp baking soda

 - 2 tsp salt